Access Token

 HTTP StatusError CodeDescriptionHandling

-401invalid_tokenToken is invalid or expiredRefresh the token or ask the user to log in again
+401invalid_tokenToken is invalid or expiredRefresh token or request user to login again

-401expired_tokenToken has expiredUse the refresh token to obtain a new one
+401expired_tokenToken has expiredUse refresh token to get new token

-403insufficient_scopeToken lacks permission to access the resourceRequest a new token with broader permissions
+403insufficient_scopeToken does not have permission to access resourceRequest new token with broader scope

-400invalid_grantRefresh token is invalid or expiredAsk the user to log in again
+400invalid_grantRefresh token is invalid or expiredRequest user to login again

-• After understanding how to use and manage Access Tokens, you are ready to explore SePay’s API resources.
+After understanding how to use and manage Access Tokens, you are ready to learn about SePay API resources: